-Luckily, taking the proper precautions can prepare you in times of an emergency.
-Many pet injuries and fatalities can largely be avoided by properly restraining pets, and by knowing what to do if you find yourself in an accident with your four-legged family member.
+Luckily, taking the proper precautions to keep your pet safe can prepare you in times of an emergency.
+Many pet injuries and fatalities can largely be avoided by properly restraining pets, and by knowing what to do if you find yourself in an accident with your four-legged family members.
 Here are our recommended steps and tips for what to do in that situation so that everyone has the best chance of walking away as unharmed as possible:

 Once your pets are safely controlled, it’s important to move to safety if you’re in the middle of the road.
 Quickly assess if your pet has sustained any spinal injuries by checking if there’s any pain in their back or neck or loss of function in their legs.

 If spinal injury seems to be a possibility, you should treat the situation as an emergency and contact a clinic immediately.
 Call someone who may be able to bring your pet to an emergency pet care provider.
 If you’re unable to locate a helping hand—or if you’re traveling far from home—it’s worth calling local clinics to see if they offer transportation services.